Skip to content

 02 / Audio system

-+ Show technical detail Hide technical detail
++ Show technical detail

-03 / VENTILATION
+↳ 03 / Ventilation

 Smoke handled invisibly.

 The engineering problem of a cigar lounge is invisible to the guest — and that's the point.
 Stoa runs dedicated exhaust fans, makeup air supply, and controlled pressure differentials all orchestrated by Loxone.
 Occupancy-linked schedules ramp exhaust when the room fills, pull back when it empties, and maintain negative pressure relative to the entryway so smoke stays in the lounge, not the lobby.
 The Miniserver watches CO₂ levels and adjusts fan speed continuously.
 Guests smell cedar, not smoke.
-We'll detail the full ventilation design in the dedicated case study.

-+ Show technical detail Hide technical detail
++ Show technical detail

-04 / PRESENCE
+↳ 04 / Presence

 The room that knows you arrived.

-+ Show technical detail Hide technical detail
++ Show technical detail

-05 / ACCESS
+↳ 05 / Access

 Membership, not just entry.

-+ Show technical detail Hide technical detail
++ Show technical detail

-06 / SECURITY
+↳ 06 / Security

 Protected without feeling protected.

 High-value inventory — premium cigars, aged spirits, private-member humidor cabinets — demands a security layer that's invisible to the guest experience and unambiguous to any threat.
 Stoa runs monitored alarms integrated with Loxone presence, cameras on critical zones including the humidor and the bar back, and an after-hours trigger path routed through Southwest Dispatch.
 When motion is detected after lockdown, Loxone fires the alarm sequence, the camera system timestamps the event, and Southwest Dispatch receives the signal automatically.
 No manual call required.
-We'll document the full security integration in a dedicated case study.

-+ Show technical detail Hide technical detail
++ Show technical detail

 05 / AT EVERY MOMENT OF THE DAY